qt/qtbase/util/cmake/README.md

 # Contributing to the scripts

-You can verify if the styling of a script complaint with PEP8, with a couple of exceptions:
+You can verify if the styling of a script is compliant with PEP8, with a couple of exceptions:

 Install [flake8](http://flake8.pycqa.org/en/latest/) (`pip install flake8`) and run it on the script you want to test: